 - Asphalt Pavements are easy to maintain, quick to construct and provide a safe and quite ride?

-- In Europe there are about 4700 asphalt plants, in 2012, and these asphalt plants produced about 275 million tons of asphalt pavement material?
+- In Europe there are more than 4.000 asphalt plants producing around 300 million tons of asphalt pavement material per year?

 - The European asphalt industry employs about 180,000 people.

 - Asphalt pavement material is a precisely engineered product composed of about 95% stone, sand and filler per weight, and about 5% percent of bitumen, a petroleum product?
 The black bitumen is used as glue to hold the pavement together.

 Curious?
 Want to learn more about asphalt and asphalt pavements?

 Then click on the boxes on the left side of this webpage and get more information about